DEMAND 2025

 Browse the content

-The evolution of the IRE during 2024 was positive, with all sectors showing signs of recovery, despite geopolitical uncertainties and the negative impact of the DANA storm.
+The evolution of the IRE during 2025 was positive, with all sectors showing signs of recovery, despite geopolitical uncertainties.

-In 2024, the overall IRE was 2.2% higher than the previous year, marking the first positive increase since 2021.
-The index stands at a value of 111.2, higher than last year's 108.7, but still lower than in previous years.
+In 2025, the overall IRE was 1.8% higher than the previous year, marking the second consecutive year of positive increases.
+The index stands at 114.4, higher than last year's figure, 112.5.

 This increase was driven by all components.
 The situation has developed as follows:

-• The group comprising other activity sectors also recorded an increase, with a 0.9% variation compared to the previous year.
+• The group comprising other activity sectors also recorded an increase, with a 0.7% variation compared to the previous year, albeit it showed a more irregular pattern.

 Breakdown of the General IRE